-The Executive submitted that some of the complainants who returned the missed call indicated that had been charged for listening to a recording of a ringing tone without realising they were connected to the number and, in any event, did not at the time realise they were being charged.
-The Executive monitored the service and found that, on playback of the recordings of one of the 070 numbers, after connection to the service, a ringing tone was heard.
-The Executive considered that the recorded ringing tone had been presented to consumers in a manner which implied that a connection had not been made and consequently no charge incurred.
-The Executive considered that the service consumers by creating a fake scenario in order to delay consumers' termination of the call, thereby prolonging the period in which revenue was generated.
+The Executive submitted that some of the complainants who returned the missed call indicated that had been charged for listening to a recording of a ringing tone or a silent line without realising they were connected to the number and, in any event, did not at the time realise they were being charged.
+The Executive monitored the service and found that, on playback of the recordings of six of the 070 numbers, after connection to the service, a ringing tone was heard, and in some cases, also a recording of a dead line.
+The Executive considered that the recorded ringing tone or silent line had been presented to consumers in a manner which implied that a connection had not been made and consequently no charge incurred.
+The Executive considered that the service had intentionally sought to mislead consumers by creating a fake scenario in order to delay consumers' termination of the call, thereby prolonging the period in which revenue was generated.